 Strap on a pack and get ready for a true western adventure in one of the most picturesque spots in the U.S. – Grand Teton National Park.
 A great family friendly getaway, explore Teton Village, home of the Jackson Hole Aerial Tram, and GTNP for three days of panoramic views, wildlife and outdoor activities.

 Get an early start in Teton Village with a ride on the Jackson Hole Aerial Tram.
-This unforgettable ride takes you from your car to the mountain summits, up 4,000 feet, in just 9 minutes.
-The large windows surrounding the tram car allow for 360-degree views of the Snake River Valley and Grand Teton National Park and provide the chance to see wildlife such as bear, moose or mule deer.
-The ride takes you to the top of Rendezvous Mountain at 10,450 feet where you can view the peak of the Grand and the expansiveness of the surrounding range.
+This unforgettable ride takes you from your car up 4,000 feet to the mountain summit in just 9 minutes.
+The large windows surrounding the tram offer 360-degree views of the Snake River Valley and the park and provide the chance to see wildlife such as bear, moose or mule deer.
+The ride takes you to the top of Rendezvous Mountain at 10,450 feet where you can view the expansiveness surrounding you.
 If you are hungry, grab a “top of the world” waffle at Corbet’s Cabin.
-This made-to-order treat comes with your choice of Nutella, brown sugar butter or strawberry preserves and it a great compliment to the amazing views from 4,000 feet above the valley floor.
+This made-to-order treat comes with your choice of Nutella, brown sugar butter or strawberry preserves and it a great compliment to the amazing views 4,000 feet above the valley.